Installing Connectware (Kubernetes)

 ## Overview of the Installation Process

-To install Connectware on Kubernetes, you must complete the following steps:
+To install Connectware on Kubernetes, complete the following steps:

 3. [Install Connectware](#installing-connectware).